 - $150 on gas

-Note, the Citi Rewards+ round up feature and 10 percent points back benefit can most certainly boost your earnings over the course of the year, but the real value can come from your ability to transfer points to high-value Citi transfer partners with the Citi Premier.
+Note, the Citi Rewards+ round-up feature and 10 percent points back benefit can most certainly boost your earnings over the course of the year, but the real value can come from your ability to transfer points to high-value Citi transfer partners with the Citi Premier.

 Why should you get the Citi Premier?